Jane Addams Children's Book Award: History

 The Jane Addams Children's Book Award was originally awarded to one book per year without categories.
 A Picture Book category was added in 1993; the award is currently given to two books annually, one for older children and one for younger children.
 In 2003, the time of year the award is given changed from September, honoring Jane Addams' birthday, to April, honoring the WILPF's birthday.

-In the sixty-plus years of the award’s history, there has been one public controversy over the selection of its winner.
+In the sixty-plus years of the award's history, there has been one public controversy over the selection of its winner.
 In 1970, the award was given to The Cay by Theodore Taylor, a book which became highly criticized in the years since its publication.
 In 1974, the current award chair, who was not the chair at the time the award was given to The Cay, publicly stated that she thought it was a mistake to have named The Cay an Addams Award winner.
-In response, Taylor, who saw the work as "a subtle plea for better race relations and more understanding," returned the Award "by choice, not in anger, but with troubling questions."
+In response, Taylor, who saw the work as "a subtle plea for better race relations and more understanding", returned the Award "by choice, not in anger, but with troubling questions".
 In later years, Taylor reported that the Award had been rescinded.
 Even though The Cay remains on the list of Addams Award winners, Taylor's claim is widely thought to be true and has become a part of reading and discussing the book with young people today.

 Recipients

+Between 1953 and 1992, only one award was presented per year, after which categories were added.

+Starting in 1992, the award was separated into categories.
+From 1993 to 2005, there were two categories: Picture Book and Book for Older Children.
+Starting in 2005, the Picture Book categories was renamed as "Book for Younger Children".
+In 2024, both categories were renamed; "Book for Younger Children" became "Picture Book" again, and "Book for Older Children" became "Chapter Book".